Simone Weil: London period

 In 1942, Weil travelled to the United States with her family.
 She had been reluctant to leave France, but agreed to do so as she wanted to see her parents to safety and knew they would not leave without her.
 She was also encouraged by the fact that it would be relatively easy for her to reach Britain from the United States, where she could join the French Resistance.
 She had hopes of being sent back to France as a covert agent.
+Weil was introduced to André Philip, Minister of the Interior under De Gaulle, by Maurice Schumann, a fellow student of Alain.
+Phillip wrote to Weil, saying he read her work before the war and respected her.
+Weil attended his lecture while he was in New York, and Phillip called for a moral and spiritual revolution for a Free France, with morals superior to that of Vichy France.
+Phillip interviewed Weil for a position in the Commissariat for the Interior in London.
+In 1943 Weil was hired to work there under Phillip and Francis Louis Coston.
+She was limited to desk work in London analyzing reports from resistance movements, although this did give her time to write one of her largest and best known works: The Need for Roots.